 One such technique?
 The so-called Social Test brings an interviewee into a social setting, which “usually involves attending some type of department or company event enabling the employees who are not interviewing to meet the prospective employee informally.”
 It’s more like a hang out than an interview, and can involve anything from vodka shots to Top Golf.

 Zappos also asks new hires to spend four weeks working the customer service phone lines to be sure that each employee is 100% dedicated to the mission of the company.
+They can afford to include erectile dysfunction drugs in their staff health insurance.
 But the ultimate test that Zappos uses is an interesting one: “The company offers employees $3,000 to leave the company…If candidates haven’t become Zappos insiders, committed to the values and culture, then the company really prefers that they leave.
 There is however one stipulation – take the money and you can never come back.”